 As we wrote in a previous blog post:

 “Airflow isn't an ETL tool.
 Instead, it helps you manage, structure, and organize your ETL pipelines using Directed Acyclic Graphs (DAGs).
 The easiest way to think about DAGs is that they form relationships and dependencies without actually defining tasks.
 The nature of DAGs gives you the room to run a single branch multiple times or skip branches of your sequence when necessary.
 So, you can say that A should run after B and that C should run every two minutes.
 Or, you can say that A and B run every two minutes and C runs after B.”

 It’s interesting to note that large organizations—like Facebook, Google or Airbnb—initially develop these open-source ETL tools to solve a very specific data problem they are facing.
 Then they release the technology as free, open-source software.
 For example, Airbnb developed Apache Airflow, the U.S. National Security Agency (NSA) developed Apache NiFi, and Apache Hadoop began as a Google project.

 Other free, open-source ETL tools are Talend Studio, Clover Studio, Jaspersoft ETL, KETL, Pentajo Kettle, and Scriptella.
-Demystifying how all of these tools work together isn’t for the faint of heart, but you can read descriptions of these packages and what data engineers use them for here and we recommend this excellent guide as well.
+Demystifying how all of these tools work together isn’t for the faint of heart, but you can read descriptions of these packages and what data engineers use them for here.

 Streaming ETL: The Future of Data Integration